Lovekesh-GH/lovekesh-gh.github.io/README.md

 ----

-><span style="color: #f2cf4a; font-family: Babas; font-size: 1.2em;">3) Team:</span>Scrolling a bit further you will finally reach virtually to us and we are glad for that.
+><span style="color:gold; font-family: Babas; font-size: 1.2em;">3) Team:</span>Scrolling a bit further you will finally reach virtually to us and we are glad for that.
 A brief description about our team along with our profile has been mentioned.

 ![Home page](./images/4.jpg)